joseneto/fusionwebapp/README.md

     </properties>

-The other configuration file is a the main settings of the database and the application, for deafult is the **dev.properties**.
+The other configuration file is the main settings of the database and the application, for deafult is the **dev.properties**.

 ```
 #Generate Config